fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 Services status turns green for being good, yellow for warnings  and red for error.
 Users could also click to get more detailed information.

-Command lines are also supported to check the individual service status manually.
-Meanwhile, the results will be stored in a log file named *canary.log* (`$KYLIN_HOME/logs/canary.log`), which will also be included in the KyBot diagnostic package.

 ![service status](images/service_status.en.png)

 This function will mainly focus on these aspects：